AOhassan/resume/README.md

 ```
 #### Projects
 ##### GameTree | August 2018 | ​ github.com/GoldBeardSea/GameTree | https://gametree-01.herokuapp.com
 ###### A gaming site where authenticated users can play against our AI or a friend and compete in the leaderboards.
 Languages and tools: Java, SpringMVC, SQL, Heroku, JavaScript, AJAX, HTML, Bootstrap/CSS, BCrypt.

 ##### TaxCodeCheck | September 2018 | ​ https://github.com/TaxCodeCheck
 ###### We partned with Avalara to create a mobile app that connects to their API and retrieves tax information for users.
 Languages and tools: Android Studio, Java , SpringMVC, Heroku.

 #### Education
-##### Code Fellows | Seattle, WA
+##### Code Fellows | Seattle, WA | September 16, 2018
 ###### Certificate - Advanced Software Development in Full-Stack Java and JavaScript

 ##### University of Washington | Seattle, WA and Tacoma, WA | 2016 - 2018 | Mathematics